Disclaimer

 Links to other sites

 Certain hypertext links on our website site will take you outside The Linc‘s pages.
-Links to Web sites other than those owned by The Linc are offered as a service to readers.
+Links to websites other than those owned by The Linc are offered as a service to readers.
 Links are provided for your convenience and inclusion of any link does not imply endorsement or approval by The Linc of the linked site or its operator.
-The editorial staff of The Linc was not involved in their production and is not responsible for their content.
+The editorial staff of The Linc were not involved in their production and is not responsible for their content.
 We are not responsible for the content of any website outside of our own.

 Copyright